 Founded in 2004 by people with a background from the optical disc manufacturing equipment and the photo mask industry, Midsummer has its head office in Stockholm, Sweden.
 Midsummer's compact turnkey manufacturing line called DUO produces 6-inch wafer-like CIGS thin film solar cells deposited on stainless steel substrates using a proprietary all sputtering process.
 With the rapid price decline of PV products, Midsummer has developed a niche with flexible modules that weigh about 25 % of a corresponding crystalline silicon module.
 Midsummer's customers are thin film solar cell manufacturers all over the world.
-Midsummer has also developed a generic research tool called UNO that they sell to universities and institutes interested in depositing a large number of thin films in an unbroken vacuum chain.
-The UNO R&D tool can be supplied with both CIGS and CZTS processes, but is not limited to PV only.

-Over the years there have been continuous research and improvements in the lab and the company has been able to increase the efficiency for 156×156 mm cells to 15.7 % total area efficiency (18.0 % aperture area), on solar cells made in normal production at a customer site in Asia.
-A flexible solar module from the same manufacturing site measured 14.1 % efficiency (15.4 % aperture area) at the independent test laboratory Chemitox in Japan in fall 2016.

-In 2016 Midsummer, has secured multiple follow-up order from the same company for its thin-film solar cell sputtering tools with deliveries in 2017.
+Over the years there have been continuous research and improvements in the lab and the company has been able to increase the efficiency for 156×156 mm cells to 15.7 % total area efficiency on solar cells made in normal production at a customer site in Asia.
+In 2016 and 2017 Midsummer, has secured multiple orders for their DUO thin-film solar cell sputtering tool and have delivered several machines to Asia.
 Midsummer's customers are mainly focusing on the BIPV-market and especially the roof-top segment.